dlemstra/Magick.NET/docs/ConvertImage.md

 // Read image from file
 using (var image = new MagickImage("Snakeware.jpg"))
 {
-    // Add a CMYK profile if your image does not contain a color profile. image.AddProfile(ColorProfile.USWebCoatedSWOP);
+    // Will use the CMYK profile if the image does not contain a color profile.
-    // Adding the second profile will transform the colorspace from CMYK to RGB image.AddProfile(ColorProfile.SRGB);
+    // The second profile will transform the colorspace from CMYK to RGB image.TransformColorSpace(ColorProfile.USWebCoatedSWOP, ColorProfile.SRGB);

     // Save image as png
-    image.Write("Snakeware.png");
+    image.Write(SampleFiles.OutputDirectory + "Snakeware.png");
 }

 // Use custom color profile
 using (var image = new MagickImage("Snakeware.jpg"))
 {
-    // First add a CMYK profile if your image does not contain a color profile. image.AddProfile(ColorProfile.USWebCoatedSWOP);
+    // Will use the CMYK profile if your image does not contain a color profile.
-    // Adding the second profile will transform the colorspace from your custom icc profile image.AddProfile(new ColorProfile("YourProfile.icc"));
+    // The second profile will transform the colorspace from your custom icc profile image.TransformColorSpace(ColorProfile.USWebCoatedSWOP, new ColorProfile("YourProfile.icc"));

     // Save image as tiff
     image.Write("Snakeware.tiff");
 }